bsekisser/System7/README.md

 - [ ] Sound Manager
 - [ ] AppleTalk networking

-## License
+## Legal

 This is a reimplementation project for educational and preservation purposes.
-Original System 7.1 components are property of Apple Inc.
+Original System 7.1 and apple trademarks property of Apple Inc.

 ## Acknowledgments

 Based on reverse engineering and analysis of original System 7.1 resources.
-Chicago font extracted from authentic System 7.1 font resources.